Qainguin/amperage/README.md

 # Amperage

-The definitive web-based VEX V5 & PROS IDE.
+The definitive web IDE for VEX V5 & PROS.

 ## Dependencies